SCO Group: "The Most Hated Company in Tech"

 The stakes were high in the battle the SCO Group had started, involving the future of Unix, Linux, and open source software in general.
-If SCO were to win its legal battles, the results could be extremely disruptive to the IT industry, especially if SCO's notion of derivative works were to be construed broadly by the courts.
-Furthermore a SCO victory would be devastating to the open source movement, especially if the legal validity of the GPL license were to be called into question.
+If SCO were to win its legal battles, the results could be extremely disruptive to the IT industry, especially if SCO's notion of derivative works was to be construed broadly by the courts.
+Furthermore, a SCO victory would be devastating to the open source movement, especially if the legal validity of the GPL license were to be called into question.
 Conversely, a clear SCO loss would clarify any intellectual property concerns related to Linux, make corporate IT managers feel more relaxed about adopting Linux as a solution, and potentially bolster corporate enthusiasm for the open source movement as a whole.

 There's nothing like a good legal battle to whip up passions, and the SCO Group-versus-the-open-source-world dogfight is no exception.
 Rhetoric runs high.
 From the open-source advocates, it's "you're stifling free thought in the name of greed."
 SCO allies counter with "you're attacking the core values of capitalism."